-4. Type of travel assistance available
+8. Type of travel assistance available

-Personal travel budget (PTB)
+8.1 Personal transport budget (PTB)

 Personal Travel Budgets (PTBs) are designed to give families the freedom and to flexibility to make travel arrangements that best meet their family's needs.
 They enable parents to retain responsibility for ensuring their child attends school whilst providing the means to do so when the child is eligible.